ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ## The Watchdog: Snyk

-Snyk is a cloud security platform that helps you to secure allot.
+Snyk is a cloud security platform that helps you to get end-to-end insight into your security footprint.

 ### Code scanning

 Snyk can scan your code for vulnerabilities and compliance issues.
-It can scan your code for security issues like introducing sql injection or path traversal vulnerabilities in your code.
+It can scan your code for security issues like sql injection or path traversal vulnerabilities.

 You also have data flow that shows you the entry point and method invocation of the vulnerability.
 Which shows you the entire stack path to the vulnerability in your source code.